TrellixVulnTeam/swahilipython_SCMU/Doc/library/ctypes.rst

       character bytes object or string, for character pointer types it is a Python bytes object or string.

-      When the ``value`` attribute is retrieved from a ctypes instance, usually a new object is returned each time.  :mod:`ctypes` does *not* implement original object return, always a new object is constructed.
+      When the ``value`` attribute is retrieved kutoka a ctypes instance, usually a new object is returned each time.  :mod:`ctypes` does *not* implement original object return, always a new object is constructed.
 The same is true for all other ctypes object instances.